The Farmer Campus Story

 Farmer Campus is Born: In 2020, Katie and Natalia formed Farmer Campus, drawing on the initial program, with an expanded vision of a virtual university designed for busy farmers and ranchers, complete with courses in resilience, the ability to connect with peers, find mentors, advance their knowledge, and participate in research to influence the world of sustainable agriculture.
 As some of the busiest but most knowledgeable people, often resource and time strapped, what better way to connect farmers to each other and allow them to stay on farm while deepening their knowledge?

-Founding Members: Leah went on to co-found Agroecology Commons, a bay area nonprofit.
+Founding Members: Leah went on to co-found Agroecology Commons, a Bay Area nonprofit.
 They became our founding members and host their own online curriculum with Farmer Campus.

-Our work is still evolving, meant to be nimble enough to respond to the current needs of farmers and ranchers such as Climate Resilience, Disaster Financial Recovery and Wildfire Preparedness, as well as the evolving vision of the current team as we are committed to adapting our work to the changing world.
+Our work and mission is still evolving, meant to be nimble enough to respond to the current needs of farmers and ranchers such as Climate Resilience, Disaster Financial Recovery and Wildfire Preparedness, as well as the evolving vision of the current team as we are committed to adapting our work to the changing world.

 Created by Brazilian designer Bernardo Bittencourt, our logo symbolizes Farmer Campus’s essence.
 The “F” is made up of agricultural hand-tools to represent the practical nature of our education style, and the “C” references the Bay Laurel laurus nobilis tree, which symbolizes wisdom, excellence in one’s field and the pursuit of higher learning, and happens to be the root for the word baccalaureate.
 The origin of the variability of the different weights of the letters in the text stems from an American tradition born in the 1800s of using wood type with each letter conveying its own meaning, and here representing the hands-on approach of an agrarian lifestyle.